Also known as: eccentric push-up, eccentric pushup, slow lowering push-up, controlled push-up descent

 How to Do Negative Push Up

-3. Lower slowly: Bend elbows kept tucked to your sides and lower your chest to the floor in a controlled 3–5 second eccentric, maintaining core and glute engagement.
+3. Lower with control: Exhale and slowly lower your chest to the floor in a controlled 3-5 second eccentric, maintaining straight body alignment and steady breathing.

 Muscle Groups